jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (a) an amount equal to the taxable value of the fringe benefit as determined by sections CX 20, and RD 54 to RD 57 of the Income Tax Act 2007, if paragraph (b) does not apply; or
   (b) nil, if the person would not have a deduction under section 20(3) relating to the supply of the fringe benefit if the consideration in money for the supply were given by paragraph (a).
 (7A) If goods and services are deemed to be supplied by a person under section 5(3) or (3B), or if section 5(16C)﻿(b) or 57(2)﻿(db) apply, the consideration in money for the supply is treated as being the open market value of the supply.
 A supply of common property by a unit title body corporate has a zero value.
-(7B) If goods and services are treated as supplied by a person under section 5(23B), the value of the supply is an amount equal to the consideration for the supply first made to the recipient.
+(7B) If goods and services are treated as supplied by a person under section 5(23B), (23D), or (23F),, the value of the supply is an amount equal to the consideration for the supply first made to the recipient.
 (7C) Where a redeliverer makes a supply of distantly taxable goods to a recipient under section 60E, the value of the supply is an amount equal to the consideration paid for the goods by the recipient.
 (7D) Where an operator of a marketplace makes a supply of remote services, or a supply of listed services, or a supply of distantly taxable goods under section 60C or 60D to a recipient who accepts an offer by the operator of a reduction in the price of the supply to the recipient, the supply is made for the reduced price.
 (7E) Where a person makes a supply of services to the recipient of a supply of goods that include distantly taxable goods, and the supply of services includes services (the related services) that relate to the distantly taxable goods, the consideration for the related services is part of the consideration for the supply of the distantly taxable goods if—